KilliannH/Spring-NativeMusic/README.md

 All API responses are properly Serialized by Jackson.

-The db has two tables at startup : user & user_role.
+The db has three tables on startup : users, roles & users_roles.
+There must be an sql file to create those tables & feed them with some data.

 user:
 - username